0108888/my-thing/README.md

-# hello this is a my minecraft java
+# hello this is disocrd download